 - Developing independence.
-This means that you actively seek out information, take charge of finding the right balance between your study and personal life and take responsibility for your behaviour.
+This means that you actively seek out information, take charge of finding the right balance between your study and personal life and take responsibility for your behaviour, wellbeing and health.

 - Facing challenges.
 It’s perfectly normal to find things challenging in your academic studies and general student life.
 Some challenges may lead to disappointment or even failure.
-The important thing to remember is that you will be strengthened by these challenges, developing important life-skills such a problem-solving and resilience.
+The important thing to remember is that you will be strengthened by these challenges, developing important life-skills such as problem-solving and resilience.

 - Being involved.
 As a student at St Andrews you are part of several communities, and you have the opportunity to become involved with them.
 You are part of the community within your academic school, part of the broader University community and part of the wider community of the St Andrews town.
 You are encouraged to make the most of the academic, social, societies and sports opportunities on offer as a way to positively build knowledge, skills, support networks, and physical and mental wellbeing.

 For advice and support on student welfare, equality and diversity, or any issue, including academic, financial, international, personal or health matters, or if you are unsure of who to go to for help, please contact one of our Welfare Officers, Equality and Diversity Officers or the Advice and Support Centre, 79 North Street, 01334 462020, email@example.com, or via ask-a-question.
 The University’s Student Health Hub has an office located in the local community hospital, staffed by University staff and you can also find Essential Health Phone Numbers here.